railsgirlssydney/rails-girls-events/README.md

 ### How to use the app

 Further information on the usage of the app can be found in the [Wiki](https://github.com/railsgirlssydney/rails-girls-events/wiki).

+# Good to knows

+[Changelog Generator](https://github.com/github-changelog-generator/github-changelog-generator) is installed locally to generate the output file.

 # Contributing